Matadisco

 Sentinel-2 L2A scene · metadata · full resolution (253 MiB)

+Producers write records into the network; consumers read and display them.
 Because records flow through an open network, institutions manage their catalogues independently while participating in shared discovery.
+See working implementations of producers, consumers, or both:

 Get started